lightbend/cloudflow-helm-charts/RELEASING.md

     - `helm package cloudflow -d charts/`

     This creates a new compressed archive with the current version of the chart.
+    Add this file to your commit to git.
 1. Update the repo index using the following command:
     - `helm repo index charts`